-Storages are used to represent major components of the message object.
+Storages are used to represent major components of the Message object.
 The following is a list of all the possible storages that the .MSG file format specification specifies:

-Storage Description Recipient object storage A storage used to store all property streams describing a recipient object .
-Attachment object storage A storage used to store all property streams and sub-storages describing an attachment object .
-Embedded message object storage A storage used to store all property streams and sub-storages describing an embedded message object .
-Custom Attachment StorageA storage used for an attachment that represents data from an arbitrary client application.
-The streams and storages contained, and their format are defined by the application that owns the data.
-Named property mapping storageA storage used to store information to map property name to property IDs and vice-versa, for named properties.
+Storage Description Recipient object storage A storage used to store all property streams describing a Recipient object storage recipient object.
+Attachment object storage A storage used to store all property streams and sub-storages Attachment object storage describing an Attachment object.
+Embedded Message object storage describing an embedded Message object .
+A storage used for an attachment that represents data from an Custom Attachment Storage arbitrary client application.
+The streams and storages contained, Custom Attachment Storage and their format are defined by the application that owns the data.
+Named property mapping A storage used to store information to map property name to storage property IDs and vice-versa, for named properties.